yetanotherusern4me/pairbnb/README.md

 # pairbnb

-# This project aims to solve a couple of problems one might face when managing rental properties in the 2020's
+# This project aims to manage rental properties like it's the 2020's

 - Helps manage rental properties via multiple platforms
 - sync them to a shared calender to reduce toil.